What Foods Make Arthritis Worse?

 Processed Foods

-Foods that are processed, such as frozen dinners, sandwich meats and snacks, can cause a marked increase of inflammation within the body.
+Processed foods, such as frozen dinners, sandwiches, meats, and snacks, can cause a marked increase in inflammation in the body.
 This inflammation can result in a flare-up of arthritis.
-So, skip those convenience foods and turn to whole foods to help the fight against arthritis.
+So, skip those convenience foods and turn to whole foods to help fight arthritis.

 Sweets

-Foods containing simple carbohydrates can increase inflammation within the joints.
-Stop consuming candies, white flour, bakery items and sodas to help ease arthritis pain.
+Foods containing simple carbohydrates can increase inflammation in the joints.
+To help ease arthritis pain, stop consuming candies, white flour, bakery items, and sodas.
 Instead, turn to naturally sweet fruits when a sugar craving occurs.

 Dairy Products